altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Obviously, it is for attacking the fort."<br/>

-He said something unbelievable casually.
+He said something unbelievable casually.<br/>

 "Are you an idiot?!"<br/>